mahalakshmi-vee/low-level-design/lld-system-specs/traffic-control-signal-system.md

 #### About the system:

-Traffic Control Signal system is a classic project where you will model the flow of traffic through a set of traffic signals (lights) to control the flow of vehicles and pedestricians.
+The traffic control signal system is a classic project where you will model the flow of traffic through a set of traffic signals (lights) to control the flow of vehicles and pedestricians.